 Driving outside of the US: Check with your insurance agent to see what your auto insurance will and won’t cover before you go on an international trip in which you plan to drive.
 Most policies do not cover you if you are driving outside of the US.

 Read your policy closely to find out what exactly is covered

 You definitely want to double-check your policy to make sure you have all the coverage you need (with no surprising gaps).
 Finding out you weren’t covered for something essential after an accident is not a fun position to be in.
-If you find that your currently policy is lacking, why not check out the flexible policy options we have at Elephant?
+If you find that your current policy is lacking, why not check out the flexible policy options we have at Elephant?
 Find out if we provide coverage in your area and get a quote today.